Italy: Ancient Sicily (trip)

 DAY 1

-After breakfast at our hotel in Palermo, we drive towards our home for the next two nights, Erice.
-Along the way we stop for a walk in the Archeological Park of Segesta, with its majestic Greek theater and solitary temple set in the quiet countryside.
+This morning after breakfast we take a walk in the beautiful Iato Valley, once a cradle of early Sicilian civilization, known for rice, wheat, cheese, and wine production.
+After taking in the sights and smells of this lush countryside, we begin our drive towards Erice.
+Along the way we stop for a walk in the Archeological Park of Segesta, once a major city of the Elymian people, with its majestic Greek theater and solitary Doric temple set in the quiet countryside.

 This afternoon we continue to Erice, a charming medieval town with cobblestone streets and enticing pastry shops.